Motorola Solutions: Acquisitions

 In December 2021, Motorola Solutions acquired 911 Datamaster, Inc., a Next Generation 9-1-1 (NG9-1-1) data solutions provider.
 The company's products help ensure the precise positioning of emergency calls for faster responses from first responders.

 In March 2022, the company acquired Ava Security, a global provider of cloud-native video security and analytics based in London, U.K. Ava's cloud solution provides enterprises with real-time visibility and analytics to optimize operations and detect anomalies and threats.

 Also in March, TETRA Ireland Communications LTD, the provider of Ireland's National Digital Radio Service, was acquired by Motorola Solutions.
 TETRA Ireland delivers voice and data communications to first responders and frontline workers from national security and enforcement agencies, health and emergency services, state utilities, and volunteer organizations.
 Motorola Solutions was formerly a minority shareholder in TETRA Ireland.

 In April, the acquisition of Calipsa was finalized.
 Calipsa specializes in cloud-native advanced video analytics.
 Its AI-powered platform is used by enterprise and security monitoring companies.

 In May 2022, the company acquired Videotec, an Italy-based video security manufacturer.
 The company's cameras are designed to withstand the extreme conditions and hazardous environments where critical infrastructure is often located.

 In August 2022, the company acquired Barrett Communications, an Australia-based HF/VHF communications systems provider.
 The company provides specialized radio communications for the civil security, border security, coast guard, and other government and private sectors.

 In October 2022, the company acquired Futurecom Systems Group, a leading provider of radio coverage extension solutions for public safety agencies, based in Ontario, Canada.
 The company designs and manufactures in-vehicle, fixed, and portable radio frequency repeaters and extenders.

 In December 2022, the company acquired Rave Mobile Safety.
 Rave, based in Massachusetts, provides mass notification and incident management solutions to help organizations and public safety agencies communicate during emergencies.

 In December 2023, the company acquired IPVideo, a New-York-based smart sensor company and creator of the HALO Smart Sensor.
-The Sensor monitors air quality, and detects gunshots, abnormal noises and motion, and has emergency keyword detection.

 In February 2024, the company acquired Silent Sentinel, a UK-based rugged camera company.
 Silent Sentinel's security systems target the Homeland Security market.
 Silent Sentinel's cameras can identify anomalies from up to 20 miles away.